Broken Sword II: The Smoking Mirror: Reception

 Broken Sword II was a commercial success.
 By August 2000, it had achieved sales of 750,000 copies, of which 510,000 were sold at full price.
 Like the original Broken Sword, it was particularly a hit on the PlayStation, despite low sales forecasts.
 The two games together sold roughly 2 million units by March 2001.

-The smoking Mirror received mixed to positive reviews from critics.
-Gaming Age gave the game a B+, saying: "The sound is another area in which The smoking Mirror excels.
+The Smoking Mirror received mixed reviews from critics.
+Gaming Age gave the game a B+, saying: "The sound is another area in which The Smoking Mirror excels.
 Although there isn't a constant soundtrack playing, haunting music often accompanies certain actions, much like the original Tomb Raider".
 PC Gamer gave it a score of 82%, saying it's "more of the same solid adventure fare found in Circle of Blood".
 GameSpot gave the game a 7.9 out of 10 and praised it for its additions that "help to streamline the adventure", but criticized the "insufficient information about Tezcatlipoca and Maya civilization altogether" when it came to the storyline.
-Jen of Four fat Chicks gave it a "thumbs up" and stated that he would recommend this game for the good storyline and the beautiful graphics, but if players want a game that has more adventuring, they should look elsewhere.
-"Mr. Bill and Lela" of Mr. Bill's Adventureland praised its controls and humor, and called it an excellent sequel, that they wouldn't want to have missed out on playing.
+Jen of Four Fat Chicks gave it a "thumbs up" and stated that he would recommend this game for the good storyline and the beautiful graphics, but if players want a game that has more adventuring, they should look elsewhere.
+"Mr. Bill and Lela" of Mr. Bill's Adventureland praised its controls and humor, and called it an excellent sequel that they wouldn't want to have missed out on playing.

 Next Generation reviewed the PC version of the game, rating it three stars out of five, and wrote that "Smoking Mirror may not be an outstanding leap in graphic adventures, but much like the sequel to a good book, it's a fun romp with familiar characters and well-worth the price of purchase".